(This article may or may not contain affiliate links. What does that mean?)

 Research, Research, Research

 First of all, research really is your friend when it comes to D.C.
 Did you know there’s a children’s library in the basement of the Library of Congress?
 That you can ask for a flag that has flown on the Capitol building?
-That many museums offer scavenger hunts, coloring pages, and activity books for kids?
-Learn what’s available by visiting the Smithsonian website or D.C.‘s official tourism site to start your vacation planning.
+That many museums offer interactive exhibits, scavenger hunts, coloring pages, and activity books for kids?
+Learn what’s available by visiting the Smithsonian website or Washington D.C.’s official tourism site to start your vacation planning.

 Researching points of interest also can determine the best strategy for your family.
 For example, families with young children may want some extra downtime if they are visiting the United States Holocaust Memorial Museum or the National Museum of African American History and Culture; the exhibitions are stirring and heartbreaking and will feel heavy even to most adults.
 At times, certain museums or monuments will be closed for renovation.
 If you have a family member set on seeing the original Star-Spangled Banner at the National Museum of American History or traveling to the top of the Washington Monument, check to see if those activities will be available during your stay.